JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/microsoft-azure.md

 - Paste the Endpoint and Secret Key

 :::caution Remove Key
 If you want to remove your API Key from CodeGPT, open the Command Palette and search for `CodeGPT: Remove API KEY`.
+Or you can select `⋮` button, and click on `Remove Connection`
 :::

 ## Azure OpenAI Models available in Code GPT